charlago/demo-repo/README.md

 ## Local Development

-Open index.html in your browse
+Open index.html in your browse.